USB AVR Programmer

 Quad Buffer Line Driver (Through Hole)

-We will control a hobby servo using an AVR microcontroller by outputting a PWM (Pulse Width Modulation) signal from the
+We will control a hobby servo using an Arduino (AVR) microcontroller by outputting a PWM (Pulse Width Modulation) signal from the

 microcontroller to the servo.
 We will be using much of the information from the previous

 video and information on the fundamentals of PWM.
-We will also learn some new jargon that is specific to the AVR
+We will also learn some new jargon that is specific to the Arduino

 First, we will need to select a timer and the correct WGM (Waveform Generation Mode) within this timer that will be